 Get the Word Out About Anthropology & Promote Your Club

-Set-up a booth/table with club information in a well trafficked area on campus (ex.
+Set-up a booth/table with club information on campus (ex.
 Main hall of the student activity building).
 If space permits, you can separate the four different fields into separate tables.

 Distribute information about your club and the anthropology major/minor opportunities and programs at your school.

-To attract students, and if funds permit, provide snacks, candy and a possibly a raffle (giveaway items can include AAA swag).
+To attract students, and if funds permit, provide snacks, candy, and possibly a raffle (giveaway items can include AAA swag).

 Department Open House & Tours